ESIPFed/Governance/ESIP Policies and Procedures/1.0 Corporate/ESIP P&P 1.3 Corporate Organization.md

 ### **Part 1 -- General**

-6.1.1 Standing Committees are created by amendment of the Policies and Procedures to include a new Section in Bylaw V. Proposals to amend the Policies and Procedures to create a new Standing Committee must state the name and general activities and responsibilities of the proposed Standing Committee.
+6.1.1 Standing Committees are created by amendment of the Policies and Procedures to include a new Part under this Section of the Policy and Procedures.
+Proposals to amend the Policies and Procedures to create a new Standing Committee must state the name and general activities and responsibilities of the proposed Standing Committee.

 6.1.2 Each Standing Committee shall have a Chair elected by simple majority of a secret ballot of the Assembly.
 Each Standing Committees shall have a Vice Chair elected by a simple majority of the members of the Committee.